localgovdrupal/localgov/README.md

  - PHP (see https://www.drupal.org/docs/system-requirements/php-requirements)
  - A database server like MySQL (see https://www.drupal.org/docs/system-requirements/database-server-requirements)
- - A web server like APache2 (see https://www.drupal.org/docs/system-requirements/web-server-requirements)
+ - A web server like Apache2 (see https://www.drupal.org/docs/system-requirements/web-server-requirements)

-Many of us use the Lando file included to run a local docker environmnent for testing and development, but seom people prefer to run the web servers natively on their host machine.
+Many of us use the Lando file included to run a local docker environmnent for testing and development, but some people prefer to run the web servers natively on their host machine.

 ### PHP requirements